Family Violence

 Circumstances that may result in a child being found to be in need of protection include:

-• Emotional mistreatment — expecting a child to be able to do things he or she cannot do, embarrassing or insulting a child, making hurtful comments about a child’s appearance, intelligence, size, ability, etc.
+• emotional mistreatment — expecting a child to be able to do things he or she cannot do, embarrassing or insulting a child, making hurtful comments about a child’s appearance, intelligence, size, ability and so on

-Anyone who has reasonable grounds to believe a child is in need of protection must report it to the police or a child protection agency, such as Social Services or FNCFS, immediately.
+Anyone who has reasonable grounds to believe a child is in need of protection must report it to the police or a child protection agency.
 If a report is made out of concern for a child, the person making the report is protected from legal action even if the child is found to not be in need of protection.
 Deliberately making a false report could, however, result in legal consequences.
 A person reporting suspected abuse or neglect is not required to provide their name.
 If the person reporting does provide their name, this information remains confidential.
-However, if the matter proceeds to court the name of the person reporting the abuse can no longer be kept confidential.
+However, if the matter proceeds to court, the name of the person reporting the abuse can no longer be kept confidential.

 Investigations

 Child protection workers are required to investigate reports of child abuse and neglect.
-The purpose of the child protection investigation is to determine whether a child is at risk of abuse or neglect and to determine how to keep the child safe.
+The purpose of the investigation is to determine whether a child is at risk of abuse or neglect.
+If so, it will determine how to keep the child safe.
 If a child is found to be in need of protection, the child protection worker will offer family services to help the family provide a safe environment for the child.
-At times, child protection workers and police conduct joint investigations where allegations of abuse could result in criminal charges (primarily instances of physical or sexual abuse).
+At times, child protection workers and police conduct joint investigations.
+This will happen where allegations of abuse could result in criminal charges, such as physical or sexual abuse.

 Removal of a Child

-In some cases it may be necessary to have the child live apart from their family while the agency works with the family to develop a plan to address child protection concerns.
+In some cases, it may be necessary to have the child live apart from their family.
+During this time, the agency works with the family to develop a plan to address child protection concerns.
 A child can be placed in care of the agency in two ways:

-In cases where children are apprehended and remain in care for more than 48 hours, the agency is required to make an application to court for a child protection hearing.
-If a child protection agency removes a child the family must be:
+In cases where children are apprehended for more than 48 hours, the agency must make an application to court for a child protection hearing.
+If a child protection agency removes a child, the family must be:

 • advised of the reasons for the decision to remove the child